ckan/ckan/doc/user-guide.rst

 ---------------

-If the query has a colon in it it will be considered a fielded search and the query sintax of Solr be used to search.
-This will allow us to use wilcards "*", proximity matching "~" and general features described in Solr docs.
+If the query has a colon in it it will be considered a fielded search and the query syntax of Solr will be used to search.
+This will allow us to use wildcards "*", proximity matching "~" and general features described in Solr docs.
 The basic syntax is ``field:term``.